 Celebrating the Spirit of the Games: Museums of Marathon and Marousi

 The Olympic spirit is also preserved in the museums dedicated to its history.
+There are several museums in Greece dedicated to the Olympic Games.
 In Marathon (near Athens in the Attica peninsula), visitors can explore the exhibitions of the Marathon Run Museum.
 The museum traces the epic journey of the marathon race, from its legendary origins to the modern-day feats of endurance.

 Read also: The best day trips from Athens: A fun family day trip to Marathon